 In considering what to disclose, there are two questions to answer: 1) Who is helped and harmed by your decision to discuss your reasoning? and 2) What outcome are you hoping for, if any, if you discuss your decision to leave?

-If you are leaving on good terms or for an amazing opportunity, it probably won’t harm you to discuss your reasoning with anyone in the organization.
+If you are leaving on good terms or for a fantastic opportunity, it probably won’t harm you to explain your reasoning to anyone in the organization.
 However, if you have a negative impression of your organization, it’s usually recommended that you do not disclose your reasoning.
-There are multiple ways that organizations committed to improvement can assess the health of their organization – anonymous surveys, 360 assessments, etc – you are not obligated to be the one to identify or fix their issues.
+There are multiple ways that organizations committed to improvement can assess the health of their organization – anonymous surveys, 360 assessments, etc. – you are not obligated to be the one to identify or fix their issues.